pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

             publish(event)

-The entity methods follow a similar pattern.
-Each constructs an event that represents the result of the operation.
-Each uses a "mutator function" function ``mutate()`` to apply the event to the entity.
-Each publishes the event for the benefit of any subscribers.

-The factory ``create_new_example()`` below, which works in the same way, can be used to create new entities.
+The factory ``create_new_example()`` below, which works in the same way as the methods of the entity, can be used to create new entities.

 .. code:: python